krag-harsh/Assembler/README.md

  It can be runned as a simple python program.

+ run code.py as a python program to run the assembler.

-## all the details can be found in the documentation file
+## Other details can be found in the documentation file